Healthdirect Free Australian health advice you can count on.

 Will chemotherapy affect my fertility?

-In both men and women, chemotherapy can affect your fertility by damaging the cells of your reproductive organs, such as eggs or sperm.
+Chemotherapy can affect your fertility by damaging the cells of your reproductive organs, such as eggs or sperm.
 Sometimes these cells will recover months or years after chemotherapy, but sometimes the damage is permanent.

 Some people choose to take steps to preserve their fertility before starting cancer treatment.
-These steps can include freezing eggs, sperm or embryos, or involve more complex treatments.
+These steps can include freezing eggs, sperm or embryos, or more complex treatments.

-Your options will depend on the cancer you have and on the treatment suggested by your doctor.
 You may wish to discuss fertility preservation with your medical team before you start any cancer treatments.

-Despite this, it is important to realise that you may still be fertile while undergoing cancer treatment.
-Chemotherapy is considered dangerous for an unborn baby, who has many fast-growing cells, so you may also wish to discuss contraception with your doctor before starting treatment.
+Chemotherapy may be dangerous for an unborn baby, who has many fast-growing cells, so you may also wish to discuss contraception with your doctor before starting treatment.

 Resources and support